syfantid/CC-Labs-Solutions/Lab-2/README.md

 19593

 ### Task 2.1.3: Stopwords
-This task solely handles simple text tokenization and punctuation removal and does not deal with stop words.
+This task handles simple text tokenization, punctuation removal and deals with stop words.
+The code to produce the following results can be found in file WordCountTensorFlow_3.py.

 #### Console Output - 10 Most Common Words
 [('tensorflow', 193), ('data', 102), ('tensor', 99), ('code', 90), ('learning', 81), ('function', 74), ('one', 73), ('use', 65), ('example', 64), ('available', 63)]